wyrmiyu/ddns-tools/dnsmadeeasy/README.md

 The update is attempted via the API (HTTPS) provided by Dnsmadeeasy.

+#### TTL and cron

+As the DNS TIme-To-Live value sets caching time for your record your DNS update won't show up for your script until the TTL has run off.
+Therefore you should see that cron and TTL are in sync in this matter, so that you won't end up having redundant updates to Dnsmadeeasy.

+If you set the script run from cron for example once per 10 minutes, then set your TTL to 600 seconds respectively.

 ### To-Do
   * Implement debug-mode to include verbosity for error messages and traces
   * Replace inline glob-based confs with ConfigParser and/or argparse